kg8m/vim-simple-align/README.md

 vim-simple-align
 ==================================================

-A Vim plugin to align texts by simple way.
+A Vim/Neovim plugin to align texts by simple way.

 * vim-simple-align provides only 1 command and a few its options
   * no need to remember options because they can be completed